 - Be upfront about your fear.
 Maybe your dentist can use an alternative.

 - Tell your dentist if you are worried about having gauze in your mouth after tooth removal.
 From our message board:

 I thought there would be a big wad of cotton in my mouth.
 Not so.
 The first tooth was extracted by an oral surgeon, and he used a gauze pad that sat at the side of my mouth.
 It gave me no problem.
 I just had to change it every so often the first day.
 For the last three teeth, my dentist used an absorbable Gelfoam pad that fit right into the hole of the extraction.
 I never had to take it out nor change it.
 It filled the hole and made the bleeding stop almost instantly.
 And I never knew it was there… hence no gagging possible. – from our message board

 The local anaesthetic may make you feel as if you’re unable to breathe and make you choke as a result.
 If this is the case for you, please have a read of our page on Fear of Feeling Numb.

 Choking and gagging

 The words “choking” and “gagging” are sometimes used interchangeably – again, we’ve got a separate page for dealing with a sensitive gag reflex: How to Deal With a Sensitive Gag Reflex.

 Feeling of choking when the chair is too far back

 Some people feel as if they are going to choke if the chair is tipped too far back.

-The feeling of choking may also be associated with past abuse you may have experienced.
-There are tips for abuse survivors and their dentists on this page: Tips for Abuse Survivors and Their Dentists (warning: may trigger).
+The feeling of choking may also be associated with past sexual abuse.
+You can find tips for abuse survivors and their dentists on this page: Tips for Abuse Survivors and Their Dentists (warning: may trigger).